Insurance 101

 2 Some whole life polices do not have cash values in the first two years of the policy and don’t pay a dividend until the policy’s third year.
 Talk to your financial professional and refer to your individual whole life policy illustration for more information

 3 Policy benefits are reduced by any outstanding loan or loan interest and/or withdrawals.
 Dividends, if any, are affected by policy loans and loan interest.
 Withdrawals above the cost basis may result in taxable ordinary income.
-If the policy lapses, or is surrendered, any outstanding loans considered gain in the policy may be subject to ordinary income taxes.
-If the policy is a Modified Endowment Contract (MEC), loans are treated like withdrawals, but as gain first, subject to ordinary income taxes.
+If the policy lapses or is surrendered, any outstanding loans considered gains in the policy may be subject to ordinary income taxes.
+If the policy is a Modified Endowment Contract (MEC), loans are treated like withdrawals, but as gains first, subject to ordinary income taxes.
 If the policy owner is under 59 ½, any taxable withdrawal may also be subject to a 10% federal tax penalty.

 4 IRS, Publication 969 (2023), Health Savings Accounts and Other Tax-Favored Health Plans, accessed March 2024

 Dental, Vision, Accident, Critical Illness, Cancer and Hospital Insurance coverages are underwritten and issued by The Guardian Life Insurance Company of America, New York, NY.
 Products are not available in all states.
 Policy limitations and exclusions apply.
 Optional riders and/or features may incur additional costs.
 Plan documents are the final arbiter of coverage.
 Dental policy provides DENTAL insurance only.
-Vision policy provides vision care limited benefits health insurance only.
+Vision policy provides vision care limited benefits, health insurance only.
 Accident policy provides Accident insurance only.
 It does not provide basic hospital, basic medical or major medical insurance as defined by the New York State Department of Financial Services.
 IMPORTANT NOTICE –THIS POLICY DOES NOT PROVIDE COVERAGE FOR SICKNESS.
-Critical Illness and Cancer policy provides limited benefits health insurance only.
+Critical Illness and Cancer policy provides limited benefits, health insurance only.
 Hospital policy provides limited hospital insurance only.
 Vision, Critical Illness, Cancer and Hospital policies do not provide basic hospital, basic medical or major medical insurance as defined by the New York State Department of Financial Services.

 Individual insurance products are underwritten by The Guardian Life Insurance Company of America, New York, New York or by one of its wholly owned subsidiaries and sold directly to individuals by DTC GLIC, LLC.
 Products are not available in all states.
 Policy limitations and exclusions apply.
 The actual limitations and exclusions that apply to your Dental Plan are governed by the policy forms approved for use in your state.